Assistant Professor

 October 22, 2020

-The necklace splitting problem and robot motion planning
+The necklace splitting problem and robot motion planning.

 Algorithms, Combinatorics, and Optimization Seminar, Carnegie Mellon University